 Figures in MATLAB are displayed in specific windows, as exemplified in Figure 2.15.
+They can be customised using the available options in Tools.
 The user can copy a resizable figure using the Copy Figure option of the Edit menu.